mantrabrain/november-zero/readme.txt

 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Multipurpose WordPress theme with clean design even work  for Elementor drag and drop page builder
+November Zero is simple and responsive multipurpose WordPress theme.

 == Description ==

 November Zero is simple and responsive multipurpose WordPress theme.
-Developed for the  Elementor drag and drop page builder,  November Zero can be used  to build any  type of business  website, Landing pages, Portfolios, Photography and Creative sites, One Page , Hotel , Restaurant , Blog , Law Firm , Medical  and many more.
+November Zero can be used  to build any  type of business  website, Landing pages, Portfolios, Photography and Creative sites, One Page , Hotel , Restaurant , Blog , Law Firm , Medical  and many more.
 November Zero is fully responsive, well designed and   translation ready.

 == Installation ==
 1. In your admin panel, go to Appearance > Themes and click the Add New button.